iFanie/Stateful/README.md

   What that means is that upon performing a rollback, the previous instance before the current one is accessed, diffing is performed with the current and the previous instance and the previous instance becomes the current.
-- The `LINKED_LIST` type holds a linked list cache allows rolling both back and forth.
+- The `LINKED_LIST` type holds a linked list cache and allows rolling both back and forth.
+If a new instance is accepted while being in any state other than the latest, then the newly accepted istance is not announced and will only be announced when reaching it while going forth.

 ### Installation
 #### Configure your project to consume GitHub packages.